BYLAWS OF THE LEGAL INNOVATION & TECHNOLOGY SPECIAL INTEREST SECTION OF THE AMERICAN ASSOCIATION OF LAW LIBRARIES

 The objects of the Section shall be:

-1. To provide a forum for the exchange of ideas and information on computing services in law libraries, and to represent its members’ interests and concerns within AALL;
+- To provide a forum for the exchange of ideas and information on technology innovation in law libraries, and to represent its members’ interests and concerns within AALL;

-2. To serve the professional development needs of law librarians interested in the provision of computing services, whatever their job title or type of library;
+- To serve the professional development needs of law librarians interested in innovation and technology, whatever their job title or type of library;

-4. To provide technical advice and assistance to the Association in its educational programs and other activities; and
+- To provide technology innovation advice and assistance to the Association in its educational programs and other activities; and

-5. To promote relations with non-library computing professionals serving our parent organizations.
+- To promote relations with non-library technology professionals serving our parent organizations.

 ARTICLE III: MEMBERSHIP